-The Bring Your Own Device (BYOD) trend continues to grow as more companies embrace remote and hybrid work.
-Companies with a BYOD policy let employees use their personal devices — such as cell phones or laptops — for work purposes instead of being issued company hardware.
+The Bring Your Own Device (BYOD) trend is growing rapidly as remote and hybrid work become the norm.
+Under a BYOD policy, employees use personal devices, such as cell phones or laptops, instead of company hardware.

-BYOD has become so popular that it’s now more mainstream than the alternative.
-According to a 2022 survey by Oxford Economics, only 15% of small- to medium-sized businesses say they provide devices to all of their employees.
-That leaves employees from most other companies downloading Slack and taking work calls from their personal phones and laptops.
+BYOD is now more mainstream than the alternative.
+A 2022 Oxford Economics survey found that only 15% of small- to medium-sized businesses provide devices to all employees.
+That leaves employees from most companies downloading Slack and taking work calls from their personal phones and laptops.

-If you’re considering using your personal phone for work, there are a few things you should know — especially if you’re also planning on using your personal phone number.
-We’ll dive into all of this below and share some better options to help you maintain work-life balance.
+However, the downsides of using personal devices for business are often overlooked.
+If you’re considering using your personal phone for work — especially with your personal phone number — it’s important to weigh the pros and cons.
+We’ll dive into this topic below and offer some better options to help you maintain your work-life balance.

-Whether you’re the founder of a company or an employee, using your personal device as a company phone can be convenient (not to mention cost-efficient!).
-However, if you’re considering using your personal cell phone number as your work number, you may want to think twice.
+Whether you’re the founder of a company or an employee, using your personal device as a company phone can be convenient.
+But if you’re considering using your personal cell phone number as your work number, you may want to think twice.
 Here’s why.

 1. Disruption of work-life balance